2026 media diet

 - 404 media - some of the best tech reporting in the business with a declared and debated bias. their podcast is highly recommended. their FOIA programs have been worth a listen.

-- the atlantic - pretty solid coverage on a wide range of topics. they’re most definitely an institution and consider themselves as such. there’s plenty of disagreement with some of the regular columnists, but on balance they exhibit a decided preference for democratic norms and openness to social experience, while being grounded in actual fact checked reporting. they are not immune to bad takes on a variety of topics.
+- the atlantic - pretty solid coverage on a wide range of topics. they’re most definitely an institution and consider themselves as such. there’s plenty of disagreement with some of the regular columnists, but on balance they exhibit a decided preference for democratic norms and openness to social experience, while being grounded in actual fact checked reporting. note well, they are not immune to bad takes on a variety of topics.

 - wired - they’ve been killing it these days. i don’t know what’s got into them over the past couple of years, but they seem to have found their footing.